nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 multiqc --zip-data-dir \
         --outdir raw_multiqc_report \
         --filename raw_multiqc \
+        --interactive \
-        --interactive /path/to/raw_nanoplot_output/
+        /path/to/raw_nanoplot_output/
 ```

 **Parameter Definitions:**

-- `--zip-data-dir` - compress the data directory
+- `--zip-data-dir` - Compress the data directory.
-- `--outdir` – the output directory to store results
+- `--outdir` – Specifies the output directory to store results.
-- `--filename` – the filename prefix of results
+- `--filename` – Specifies the filename prefix of results.
-- `--interactive` - force multiqc to always create interactive javascript plots
+- `--interactive` - Force multiqc to always create interactive javascript plots.
-- `/path/to/raw_nanoplot_output/` – the directory holding the output data from the NanoPlot run, provided as a positional argument
+- `/path/to/raw_nanoplot_output/` – The directory holding the output data from the NanoPlot run, provided as a positional argument.

 **Input Data:**

-- /path/to/raw_nanoplot_output/*NanoStats.txt (NanoPlot output data, from [Step 3a](#3a-raw-data-qc))
+- /path/to/raw_nanoplot_output/*raw_NanoStats.txt (NanoPlot output data, from [Step 3a](#3a-raw-data-qc))

 **Output Data:**